 Imedex® is an industry leader in providing certified, independent continuing medical education to health care professionals.

-Imedex is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.
+Imedex®, LLC is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Who Should Attend

-This live activity is specifically designed to meet the educational needs of hematologists, medical oncologists and other healthcare professionals (physicians, physicians-in-training, oncology nurses, pharmacists, physician assistants, etc.) who are involved and/or interested in the treatment of patients with MPN and MDS.
+These live educational activities are designed to meet the educational needs of U.S. hematologists, medical oncologists, and other healthcare professionals (physicians, physicians-in-training, oncology nurses, pharmacists, physicians' assistants, etc.) who are involved and/or interested in the treatment of patients with multiple myeloma, lymphoma, chronic lymphocytic leukemia, and acute myeloid leukemia.

-After successful completion of this activity, participants should be able to:
+Upon successful completion of these educational activities, participants should be able to:

-- Formulate optimal evidence-based strategies for the management of patients with MPN or MDS that take into consideration disease stage, cytogenetic analysis, and patient risk factors
+- Formulate evidence-based strategies for the management of hematologic malignancies and benign hematologic disorders that take into consideration patient risk factors, cost, disease stage, and prior therapeutic regimens